Screening? Try our Mouse Fecal Panel:

 Brewer, L.A., Lwamba, H.C., Murtaugh, M.P., Palmenberg, A.C., Brown, C. and Njenga, M.K.(2001) Porcine encephalomyocarditis virus persists in pig myocardium and infects human myocardial cells.
 J.Virol.
 75:11621-11629

-Specimen requirements: 0.1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.1 ml plasma, serum or tissue, shipped overnight at room temperature; or 0.1 ml frozen plasma, serum or tissue, shipped frozen.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml plasma or serum, or 0.2 ml fresh or frozen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.